-Federal Sentencing Guidelines for Organizations
+FSGO: Federal Sentencing Guidelines for Organizations at 20 Years

-Twenty years ago this month, the United States Sentencing Commission (USSC) put into effect the Federal Sentencing Guidelines for Organizations (FSGO).
+On November 1, 1991, the United States Sentencing Commission (USSC) put into effect the Federal Sentencing Guidelines for Organizations (FSGO).
 Under the FSGO, organizations with ethics and compliance programs meeting defined standards earn credit toward reduced penalties if employees engage in wrongdoing – but organizations with substandard programs receive far tougher penalties.

 The FSGO incentivizes corporations to self-police and aim high on ethics.
 If these incentives are not consistently applied in prosecutorial decisions, will the Guidelines become irrelevant?
 Without an incentive to promote ethical cultures, will executives lower the bar?
 And if so, will corporate misconduct increase?